 That depends on what you would like to do during your stay.
 We recommend having a budget for treats, such as ice cream or soft drinks but also note that some activities have an additional fee.
 If you want to go shopping, you should bring along some extra money.
 Surveys indicate that our guests usually take around £150.00 for a two week stay.

 - Trained, international staff in the course centre

 - Language in the course centre: English

-- Learn more than a language: our staff create activities and space for unique experiences that help you to develop your intercultural competence
+- Learn more than a language: our staff create activities and space for unique experiences that help you to develop your intercultural skills

-- You can experience a lot in our language schools – be it our own school or selected partner schools: sports, workshops, excursions, evening events and lots more
+- You can experience a lot in our centres: sports, workshops, excursions, evening events and more

-- In our own language schools we offer several activities during afternoons and evenings that you can choose from
+- In our centres you can choose from several activities during afternoons and evenings

-- Our staff members are always available for you if there are any problems
+- Our staff members are always available for you if you have any questions